unlight/asmt-javascript-questions/README.md

 - Describe how digest cycle works?
 - Could you explain difference between `$scope.$eval` and `$scope.$evalAsync`?
 - Explain what is linking function and type of linking function?
+- For nested directives, what will be the order of execution of directive functions? (compile, controller, pre-link, post-link)

 ### Angular X
 - How does Angular2 AoT compilation works?